pivotal/docs-platform-automation/docs/inputs-outputs.md

 ### stemcell
 This `stemcell` input requires the stemcell tarball (`.tgz`) as downloaded from Tanzu Network.
-It must be in the original filename as that is used by Ops Manager to parse metadata.
+It must be in the original filename as that is used by Tanzu Operations Manager to parse metadata.
 The filename could look like `bosh-stemcell-621.76-vsphere-esxi-ubuntu-xenial-go_agent.tgz`.

 !!! warning